cjerdonek/open-rcv-tests/README.md

 rcv-tests
 =========

-The `rcv-tests` project is a publicly available collection of test cases for ranked choice voting methods.
+The `rcv-tests` project is a publicly available collection of ranked choice voting test cases.

-The test cases are intended for use in testing ranked choice voting election software.
-[OpenRCV][openrcv_github] is an example of such software.
+The test cases cover many variations of instant runoff voting and the single transferable vote.
+The test cases are intended for use in testing ranked choice voting election software (e.g. [OpenRCV][openrcv_github]).

-The project page and source code are on [GitHub][openrcv_github].
-Project documentation is located at: [http://rcv‑tests.readthedocs.org][rcv_tests_docs].

-TODO: mention rule descriptions.
+Some key links:

+* [Project page and tests][openrcv_github] (GitHub)
+* [Documentation][rcv_tests_docs] (rcv-tests.readthedocs.org)

+**Current status: not yet ready but actively being worked on.**

 For Maintainers